murshidazher/dotfiles/docs/migration.md

 - Copy wi-fi settings
 - Copy automator settings
-- Copy installed fonts
+- Copy installed fonts (use fontbase if not)

-Then finally suggest a list of other data and settings the user should consider migrating (git branches, tabs, logs, licenses, etc.)
+Then finally suggest a list of other data and settings the user should consider migrating (git branches, tabs, logs, licenses, etc.).